 ADMISSION STATEMENT REQUIREMENT:

 Applicants must provide a brief description (approximately two pages long) of their reasons for wishing to pursue a master’s degree at TWU, their view of counselling processes, and their career goals.
 They should also describe their openness to self-examination and their commitment to personal and professional self-development during professional training and as a life-long practice.
 They may also want to mention their spiritual journey and personal faith.
-All members of TWU, including faculty, staff, and students, are required to honour the University’s Community Covenant.
-This code of conduct reflects the shared values of the TWU community.

 CHARACTER AND PROFESSIONAL FITNESS DISCLOSURE FORM REQUIREMENT: